mlgupta/keyper-web/content/post/sshca/index.md

 And, thats it. your SSH CA is in business.
 Now, going forward, you just need to configure your servers and clients to use certificates with private keys.

 ## SSH Server Configuration
-Follow these steps to configure host to use SSH certificates:
+Follow these steps to configure a host to use SSH certificates:

 1. Copy your servers SSH Public Key, typically located under ```/etc/ssh/ssh_host_rsa_key.pub``` or ```/etc/ssh/ssh_host_dsa_key.pub``` and get it signed.